Pumpkin Pie Recipe with a buttery crust and a few game-changing ingredients that make it unforgettable.

 Quick Tip

-You know a pumpkin pie is done baking by gently shaking the pie in the oven.
+You know this pumpkin pie recipe is done baking by gently shaking the pie in the oven.
 If it’s done, it will have a slight jiggle or wobble in the center, but won’t be at all liquid-y.

 Making Pumpkin Pie Ahead Of Time

 Pumpkin Pie does great being made ahead of time.
-In fact, we like it even better the next day!
+In fact, I like it even better the next day!

-Make sure to fully cool it at room temperature and then chill uncovered, for 4-6 hours.
+Make sure to fully cool it at room temp and then chill uncovered, for 4-6 hours.
 After that, cover the pie tightly and refrigerate it until ready to serve.
-Pumpkin Pie is best served chilled, straight from the fridge.
+It’s best served straight from the fridge.

 Vanilla Ice Cream Or Whipped Cream?